 The concept of Big Data is commonly connected with the so-called 3xV, which represents volume, velocity and variety.
-Contemporary companies, implementing complex manufacturing processes and operating in global supply chain have to deal with:
+Contemporary companies, implementing complex manufacturing processes, operating in global supply chain have to deal with:

-- Data volume the amount of data collected is significant, data can be collected from many sources, including sensors, SCADA (Supervisory Control and Acquisition DAta) systems, and others; - Data velocity business processes, including production and distribution need to be dynamic, which means that they generate a lot of data in short time, also their service must to pursue right away, because systems need the newest information about the operations to guarantee the appropriate reaction of the company's processes; - Data variety since data can be collected from various sources, they can be in different format, which results in the need of defining appropriate process of registration, storage or conversion.
+- Data volume the amount of data collected is significant, data it can be collected from many sources, including sensors, SCADA systems, and others, - Data velocity business processes, including production and distribution need to be dynamic, which means that they generate a lot of data in short time, also their service must to pursued right away, because systems need the newest information about the operations to guarantee the appropriate reaction of the company's processes, - Data variety since data can be collected from various sources, it can be in different format, which results in the need of defining appropriate process of registration, storage or conversion.